27Apoorva/TheRoboticsBlogger/_posts/2023-05-09-How-To-Install-ROS-2-in-Ubuntu-22-04-VM-On-Windows.md

           width: 40%;"/>
       </li>
       <li>
         In the next <b>Hardware</b> section, specify how much of your host machine’s RAM and processors the virtual machine can use.
-Change the slider position to allocate the correct values. <br> <b>NOTE:</b> For using ROS 2 application, it is recommended to use a minimum of `8 GB RAM` and at least `6 CPUs`.
+Change the slider position to allocate the correct values. <br> <b>NOTE:</b> For using ROS 2 application, it is recommended to use a minimum of <code style='color:orange'>8 GB RAM</code> and at least <code style='color:orange'>6 CPUs</code>.
         <img src="/assets/article2/createvm4.JPG" alt="article image 1" style="display: block;
           margin-left: auto;
           margin-right: auto;
           width: 40%;"/>
       </li>
       <li>
         Next in the <b>Virtual Hard Disk section</b>, specify the size of the hard disk for the virtual machine.
-For ROS 2, it is recommended around `50 GB` as a minimum.
+For ROS 2, it is recommended around <code style='color:orange'>50 GB</code> as a minimum.
         <img src="/assets/article2/createvm5.JPG" alt="article image 1" style="display: block;
           margin-left: auto;
           margin-right: auto;